We welcome the engaged to contact us as they begin preparations for their wedding day.

-- The emphasis is on facilitating the deepening of the relationship of the couple so that our people enter into marriage with a strong, loving, wise foundation.
+- The emphasis is on facilitating the deepening of the relationship of the couple so that our couples enter into marriage with a strong, loving, and wise foundation.

 - We also emphasize the couple's relationship to God and through that hope to deepen their appreciation of God's role in a successful and enduring marriage.